 Monitoring the installation's activities couldn't be easier.
-A convenient Auto Scan feature permits automatic switching from port to port at user-specified intervals, while the Panel Array Mode can display the video output of up to 42 servers at the same time.
+A convenient Auto Scan feature permits automatic switching from port to port at user-specified intervals, while the Panel Array Mode can display the video output of up to 64 servers at the same time.

 The switches feature RJ-45 connectors allowing them to use CAT 5e cable to link to the servers.
-This space-saving innovation means that a full 16/32/64 port switch can be conveniently installed in a 1U-/2U system rack, and the installation can take advantage of the internal network wiring built into most modern commercial buildings.
+This space-saving innovation means that a full 16/24/32/40-port switch can be conveniently installed in a 1U system rack or a 64-port switch in a 2U system rack, and the installation can take advantage of the internal network wiring built into most modern commercial buildings.

-Setup is fast and easy; plugging cables into their appropriate ports is all that is entailed.
+Setup is fast and easy - plugging cables into their appropriate ports is all that is entailed.
 Because the switch intercepts keyboard input directly, there is no need to get involved in complex software installation routines, or to be concerned with incompatibility problems.

-Since the firmware is upgradeable over the Net, you can stay current with the latest functionality improvements simply by downloading firmware updates from our website as they become available.
+Since the firmware is upgradeable over the network, you can stay current with the latest functionality improvements simply by downloading firmware updates from our website as they become available.

-With its powerful security features, the KVM over IP switch provides the fastest, most reliable, most cost effective way to remotely access and manage widely distributed multiple server installations.
+With its powerful security features, the KVM over IP switch provides the fastest, most reliable, most cost-effective way to remotely access and manage widely distributed multiple server installations.